MELVARDEV/League-Pass-Manager/README.md

 - Shows Rank/Division and current level for stored accounts
 - You can save data such as account region, username, password and a description for each account

+### Disclaimer 📢
+In some cases, the app won't launch unless started as an administrator.

 ## How to use ℹ️
 1. Extract the app to a desired location
 1. Create a shortcut to League Pass Manager.exe on your desktop if you wish to